mborysiak/Portfolio/README.md

 <b>4.
 Predicting Home Prices in Aimes, IA (Kaggle Competition):</b> https://github.com/mborysiak/Predicting-Ames-Housing-Prices

 I completed this project as part of a Kaggle competition (see here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-I visualized the various aspects of the dataset prior to cleaning null values and performing feature engineering such as transforming nominal variables and addressing null values.
-The Extreme Gradient Boosting (XGBoost) decision-tree algorithm was used for modeling and prediction, with my results ranking in the top 30% of Kaggle with relatively minimal coding.
+I visualized the various aspects of the dataset, removed outliers, cleaned null values, performed feature engineering, and optimized model parameters through a grid search.
+I created an ensemble model consisting of the Extreme Gradient Boosting (XGBoost) decision tree algorithm and Ridge Regression.
+The ensemble predictions placed in the ~15% of Kaggle entries at the time of submission (out of 2400 entries).

 <b>5.
 Analysis of SAT scores in New York City:</b> https://github.com/mborysiak/Analysis-of-SAT-Scores-in-New-York-City